vincentium123/Attractiveness-Methods-Evaluation/README.md

+# An Evaluation of Using Deep Learning Techniques in Social Science Research to Judge Attractiveness

 This repository contains the code for my Master’s Thesis in Political Science at the University of Mannheim.
 For my thesis, I chose a methods-oriented project: whether a practice in social science research, using neural networks to gauge the attractiveness of people in images, gives sufficiently accurate results to be used.

 To answer this question, I used Python to prepare images, R to conduct studies, and Pytorch, alongside Amazon Sagemaker and S3, to train deep learning computer vision models.